The 6 Things in a House Payment (and how to save money)

 Many states allow insurance companies to use your credit score when deciding how much to charge you for insurance.

-Bundling your insurance policies with the same company and having a high credit score can help lower your homeowners insurance costs.
+Bundling your insurance policies with the same company and having a good credit score are 2 ways to help lower your homeowners insurance costs.

 3. The Principal